Sieep-Coding/sieep-coding.github.io/src/pages/posts/python_to_csharp.md

 await FetchDataAsync();
 ```

-These patterns may feel rigid at first, but they promote scalability and maintainability---key traits in professional development.
+These patterns may feel rigid at first, but they promote maintainability---a key trait in development.

 ### Setting Milestones